ndjinga/SOLVERLAB/CoreFlows/gui/doc/svlinstallation.rst

 Installation
 **************

-In a normal use case Solverlab should be installed with SALOME (TODO link salome) This section describe other method to get it.
+In a normal use case Solverlab should be installed with _SALOME This section describe other method to get it.

 Prerequisite